Bersaglieri: Description

 The Bersaglieri Corps were a high-mobility light infantry at their inception in 1836, with their specific situation evolving with changes in warfare.
 In the nineteenth century, Bersaglieri acted as skirmishers or shock troops, moving from place to place by running.
 An elaborate system of bugle calls allowed their units to be deployed and commanded quickly, singly or in combination.
 The tradition of running continues today in parades and during barracks duty.
 In World War I, some Bersaglieri served as bicycle troops, better to execute their mission of maneuver warfare.
 During the Cold War, the Bersaglieri were exclusively employed as mechanized infantry.

-Bersaglieri are well-known for their extraordinary performances in parades and military tattoos, always running instead of marching, with hundreds of black capercaillie feathers flowing from their wide-brimmed black hats.
+Bersaglieri are known for their extraordinary performances in parades and military tattoos, always running instead of marching, with hundreds of black capercaillie feathers flowing from their wide-brimmed black hats.
 These feathers are also worn on Bersaglieri combat helmets.
 They once served a military purpose, acting as camouflage and as a sunshade for the marksman's shooting eye.
 Today, they are a badge of honour, attracting new recruits and fostering esprit among their wearers.